inossidabile/blog/source/_posts/2013-01-12-redistributable-rails-applications.markdown

 **How do you achieve that?**

-Let me share you my story first.
+Let me share my story first.
 I manage two banking products: Roundbank and Smartkiosk.
 They are Rails applications.
 Every time bank wants to deploy Roundbank-based internet banking I need a way to:

   1. Get my core and using internal API create a nice new look that will match bank's design.
   2. Extend core with the transport methods that are required to integrate with bank's core banking platform.